eliasjanssen/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a Doctoral Researcher at the Department of Marketing, Innovation & Organization of Ghent University, Belgium.
-My doctoral research revolves around sustainable careers in the educational sector and incorporates topics like employability, proactive career behaviors and contextual influences on career development.
+My doctoral research revolves around sustainable careers in the educational sector and incorporates topics like proactive career behaviors, contextual influences on career development and employability.